jeremyli16/ValoGM/README.md

 - 42 coaches generated at game start (region-biased nationality); all teams assigned a head coach, top 8 partnership teams also receive an assistant; remainder enter the free agent pool
 - Coach salaries scale with average rating; coaches are persisted to IndexedDB and tracked via dirty flag

+**Transfer System**
+- **Free agents** sign directly — no fee required; acceptance weighted heavily toward any reasonable salary offer
+- **Contracted players** require a non-negotiable buyout: `salary × yearsRemaining × skillMultiplier (0.75–1.5)`; bench players receive a 40% discount on their buyout (teams holding players on the bench are easier to buy out)
+- **Bench salary rule:** players in the substitute slot cost 50% of their contract salary in payroll; starters cost full salary — discourages hoarding
+- **AI acceptance model** (0–95% probability per advance): salary ratio vs. asking salary (0–70 pts); team win-rate delta between buying and current team (−10 to +20 pts); morale (unhappy players easier to poach, −15 to +15 pts); free agent bonus (+35); bench bonus (+10)
+- **Counter-offers:** when the salary is in the 0.8–1.3× band the AI has a 35% chance to counter with the exact salary that would flip them to accept
+- All offers are persisted immediately; responses arrive on the next week advance

 **Persistence**
-- IndexedDB schema (v2) with repositories for players, teams, orgs, leagues, matches, contracts, standings, notifications, role ratings, and coaches
+- IndexedDB schema (v2) with repositories for players, teams, orgs, leagues, matches, contracts, standings, notifications, role ratings, coaches, and transfer offers
+- Teams written on every persist cycle (ensures roster/morale/record changes survive a reload)
-- Dirty-flag system: only modified players, matches, and coaches are re-written each week
+- Dirty-flag system for players, matches, and coaches; transfer offers are fully upserted each cycle
 - Full save/load reconstructs all `Map<>` structures from stored arrays

 ---

 ## Not Yet Implemented

-### Transfer System
-The UI lets you compose offers (fee, salary, contract length) and calculates acceptance likelihood, but nothing is wired up on the backend.
-Offers are not persisted, no AI response (accept / reject / counter) is generated, and no decision notification is sent back to the player.
-The `pendingDecisions` list and `Decision` type exist in the data model but are never populated.

 ### Contract Renewals
 Expiring contracts generate notifications, but there is no UI to negotiate renewals, reject them, or let a player walk to free agency at season end.
 The `Decision` flow intended for this has no renderer.